manishmadugula/Notes/Code/java_multithreading.md

     }
 ```

-We can also use specialized locks known as rentrant locks and Conditions class to do the exact same thing.
+We can also use specialized locks known as reentrant locks and Conditions class to do the exact same thing.
 Instead of calling wait and notify on the Object (Lock) itself, we call await and signal on Condition Object while using reentrant locks.
 These specialized locks enable us to place fairness policies and also have other features like tryLock etc.

-## While using rentrant locks remember to unlock in the finally block.
+## While using reentrant locks remember to unlock in the finally block.
+## Remember to include java.util.concurrent.locks.* to use Reentrant Locks.
+## Also Remember reentrant locks have a double ee in between in case you want intelliJ to tell you.
 ## Also remember to lock outside the try block
 If we place lock() within the try clause and an unchecked
 exception occurs when lock() is invoked (such as OutofMemoryError): The